Religion in Pakistan: Islam

 The Faisal Mosque in Islamabad, which is the largest mosque of Pakistan and is also one of the largest in the world, was built by King Faisal of Saudi Arabia.

 Islam is the state religion of Pakistan, and about 96–98% of Pakistanis are Muslim.
 Pakistan has the second largest number of Muslims in the world after Indonesia.
-The majority are Sunni (estimated at 80-90%), with an estimated 10-20% Shia.
+The majority are Sunni (estimated at 85–95%), with an estimated 5–15% Shia.
 A PEW survey in 2012 found that 6% of Pakistani Muslims were Shia.

-There are a number of Islamic law schools called Madhab (schools of jurisprudence), which are called fiqh or 'Maktab-e-Fikr' in Urdu.
-Nearly all Pakistani Sunni Muslims belong to the Hanafi Islamic school of thought, while a small number belong to the Hanbali school.
+Among Sunni Muslims, the Hanafi school of jurisprudence is followed by the majority while a minority belongs to the Ahl-i Hadith tradition which rejects imitation of the four schools.
 The majority of Pakistani Shia Muslims belong to the Twelver (Ithna Asharia) branch, with significant minority who adhere to Ismailism branch that is composed of Nizari (Aga Khanis), Mustaali, Dawoodi Bohra, Sulaymani, and others.
 Sufis and above mentioned Sunni and Shia sects are considered to be Muslims according to the Constitution of Pakistan; the Ahmadiyya (though self-described Muslims) are specifically declared not to be.

 The mosque is an important religious as well as social institution in Pakistan.
 Many rituals and ceremonies are celebrated according to Islamic calendar.

 Sunni

-Barelvi and Deobandi Sunni Muslims
+Growth in the number of religious madrassahs in Pakistan from 1988 to 2002.

+According to the CIA World Factbook and Oxford Centre for Islamic Studies, 96–97% of the total population of Pakistan is Muslim.

-The two major Sunni Islamic movements in Pakistan are the Barelvi and Deobandi schools of thought.
-While estimates of their respective populations vary, the Deobandi movement holds significant influence, particularly through its extensive network of madrasas.
-Approximately 65% of Pakistan's Islamic seminaries are affiliated with the Deobandi school, compared to 25% associated with the Barelvi tradition.
-This widespread educational infrastructure has enabled the Deobandi movement to play a pivotal role in shaping religious education and discourse across the country.
+Pakistani Sunnis generally follow the Hanafi school of jurisprudence.
+Most of the madrasas in Pakistan are affiliated with the Barelvi and Deobandi movements that originated in British India.
+Approximately 65% of Pakistan's Islamic seminaries are affiliated with the Deobandis, compared to 25% associated with the Barelvis.
+Other regular Hanafi schools include the Jamaat-e-Islami's madrasas, Minhaj-ul-Quran madrasas and others which are neither Barelvi nor Deobandi.
+A minority of madrasas are affiliated with the Ahl-i Hadith.

+The widespread educational infrastructure has enabled the Deobandi movement to play a pivotal role in shaping religious education and discourse across the country.
 The Deobandi movement is especially prominent in regions such as Khyber Pakhtunkhwa and Balochistan, where it forms the majority among Sunni Muslims.
 Its influence extends beyond education into political spheres, with parties like Jamiat Ulema-e-Islam (JUI) playing active roles in national politics.
 In contrast, the Barelvi movement, while representing a significant portion of Pakistan's Sunni population, has historically had less institutional influence.
 However, it has seen a resurgence in recent years, with increased political activism and the formation of parties like Tehreek-e-Labbaik Pakistan.